Summary:

 If there are more than 5 or 6 exhibits, then send two or three emails with the exhibits.
 In most cases, there is insufficient computer memory to transfer large amounts of data unless you use a program like LockBox.

-Could you email the lender your executive summary of all your exhibits and follow up two days or so later?
+Could you please provide the lender with our executive summary of all the exhibits and follow up with a confirmation, such as “yes’ or ‘sir’?

-You can expect questions and obtain information for the lender to make an informed decision.
+Yosoonercan expect to be asked questions and provide information to help the lender make an informed decision.